 Savannah had a hard time understanding that the goats and chickens she saw running around were not on a farm but lived in the village.

 It meant the resort was super quiet for us with only a few guests visiting during their soft launch phase.
-It also meant there was a bit of construction going on around us, but absolutely nothing that disturbed our peace.
+It also meant there was a bit of construction work going on around us, but absolutely nothing that disturbed our peace.

-The biggest resort pool ever
+5. Movenpick, Boracay has the biggest resort pool ever

-It was very challenging to pull the kids out of the pool each day.
+It was very challenging to pull the kids out of the outdoor pool each day.
 We wanted to explore the other beaches on Boracay, but they wanted to swim from one level of the pool to the spa and back again.

 The kids will have a ball swimming in the pool, the lifeguards will take care of their safety, and then when they’re waterlogged, they can sit in the poolside cabana for kids.

 I was tempted to ask if they’d braid mine too.
 Our girls adored hanging in the kid’s area and the attention they received.

-Attentive and friendly staff
+7. Attentive and friendly staff

-They say the sweetest word anyone can ever here is their name.
+They say the sweetest word anyone can ever hear is their name.
 I was amazed at how the staff remembered each of our names, even if they only briefly met us by the pool.

 As soon as you arrived at the pool, they’d greet you with a smile, and set up a chair for you with towels and a beach umbrella.

 You felt like part of the Movenpick Boracay family.
 They sure do make you want to go back.